databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/{{cookiecutter.project_name_alphanumeric_underscore}}/databricks-resources/README.md

 ## Intro

-### bricks CLI bundles
+### databricks CLI bundles
-MLOps-stacks ML resources are configured and deployed through [bricks CLI bundles]({{ "dev-tools/cli/bundle-cli.html" | generate_doc_link(cookiecutter.cloud) }}).
+MLOps-stacks ML resources are configured and deployed through [databricks CLI bundles]({{ "dev-tools/cli/bundle-cli.html" | generate_doc_link(cookiecutter.cloud) }}).
 The bundle setting file must be expressed in YAML format and must contain at minimum the top-level bundle mapping.

-The bricks CLI bundles top level is defined by file `{{cookiecutter.project_name_alphanumeric_underscore}}/bundle.yml`.
+The databricks CLI bundles top level is defined by file `{{cookiecutter.project_name_alphanumeric_underscore}}/bundle.yml`.
-During bricks CLI bundles deployment, the root config file will be loaded, validated and deployed to workspace provided by the environment together with all the included resources.
+During databricks CLI bundles deployment, the root config file will be loaded, validated and deployed to workspace provided by the environment together with all the included resources.

 ML Resource Configurations in this directory:
  - model workflow (`{{cookiecutter.project_name_alphanumeric_underscore}}/databricks-resources/model-workflow-resource.yml`)